rieckpil/progmot/content/post/writing-a-book-remotely.md

 - payout via PayPal and support for multiple authors
 - no payment/tax implications for the author: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))

-Leanpub is also built around the concept: Publish Early, Publish Often.
+Leanpub is also built around the "Publish Early, Publish Often" concept.
 They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to it.

 Each [Leanpub eBook landing page](https://leanpub.com/stratospheric) provides information about the completeness and when the last changes were published:

 ![Stratospheric Completeness Bar](/img/stratospheric-ebook/leanpub-completness-bar-stratospheric-example.png#center "Stratospheric Completeness Bar")

-Leanpub even allows creating preview versions of the eBook that we heavily used to see a rendered version of our recent changes.
+Leanpub even allows creating preview versions of the eBook, a feature we heavily used to see a rendered version of our recent changes.
 This helped us quite a lot when preparing a new eBook version.

 We went for Leanpub because it's tech-friendly, easy-to-setup and offers fair royalties that the platform can automatically split between co-authors.

 Having signed up for Leanpub, it was now time to finalize the technical setup to then get our hands dirty and start writing.

-Working daily with GitHub, we choose a private GitHub repository for backing our manuscript markdown files.
+Working daily with GitHub, we chose a private GitHub repository for backing our manuscript markdown files.
 This allowed for a more seamless flow compared to uploading the files to a shared DropBox folder.
 We get versioning, automations with GitHub Actions, collaboration tools, and a great feedback mechanism via pull requests with GitHub.

 We used the following branching strategy for the eBook: